solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

    ![Create Instant Flow](../Media/create-flow-menu.png)

-3. When the dialog displays, click the **Skip** link at the bottom to dismiss it
+3. When the dialog displays, select the **Skip** link at the bottom to dismiss it

    ![Dismiss Dialog](../Media/instant-flow-skip-dialog.png)